-Contact Us to hear how you can easily benefit from both SAML and OAuth.
+Contact Us to talk to an expert about how you can easily start using both SAML and OAuth.
 As well as WS-Federation, OpenID Connect and Mobile Connect.

-Request Demo to see how the Ubisecure Identity Platform and IDaaS can simplify the use of all the authorisation protocols developers could use when building applications.
+Request Demo to see how the Ubisecure Identity Platform and IDaaS (SaaS delivered IAM) can simplify the use of all the authorisation protocols developers could use when building applications.